arikok/public-holiday-api-reactive-spring/README.md

 - Testability: By separating Nager API calls and business logic into dedicated services (e.g., PublicHoliday, LastCelebrated), unit tests can target these components directly.
 - Faster Deployments: The Docker image has been optimized for Spring applications.
+- Test-Containers Integration Tests : Initializing Redis via test-containers

 Future Improvements

 - First WebClient requests takes 5 seconds.
 As a work-around, An warm-up process has been implemented to run startups.
 Proper solution needs to check.
 - Testing: Improve test coverage for service layer and cache configs
-- Test containers for Redis to be able to run tests without docker